Frequently Asked Questions

 What does a heritage consultant do?

-A heritage consultant provides expert advice on historic buildings and sites, particularly during the planning permission and listed building consent process.
+A heritage consultant provides expert advice on historic buildings and heritage assets, particularly during the planning permission and listed building consent process.
 This includes preparing heritage statements, assessing the impact of proposed works, and supporting planning applications involving listed buildings or conservation areas.
 More information can be found on our heritage services page.

 Do I need to work with a heritage consultant?